TonyZhou729/class_StepDR/README.md

 Running the code
 --------------
 Installation, compiling and setting up the Python wrapper all work identically to base CLASS.
-See the official page
+See the official CLASS repository

 https://github.com/lesgourg/class_public

 for detailed guide on installation.
 If you run into trouble installing/running the code but can otherwise run base CLASS, please open an issue.

-A sample input containing the stepped fluid can be found in inputs/WZDR.ini, and contains some information on how to pass in stepped fluid parameters.
+A sample input with the WZDR can be found in inputs/WZDR.ini, and contains some information on how to pass in stepped fluid parameters.
+The code can be used in Python with successful setup of the Python wrapper.
+Parameter names input in Python should match those in the WZDR.ini file.
+The Python code is compatible with MontePython.

 Using the code
 --------------

-You can use CLASS freely, provided that in your publications, you cite at least the paper `CLASS II: Approximation schemes <http://arxiv.org/abs/1104.2933>`.
-Feel free to cite more CLASS papers!
+Like base CLASS this code is open source.
+Feel free to create a new branch and modify as you please.
+If you use this code and the WZDR for your work, please include:
+1. Base CLASS citation `CLASS II: Approximation schemes <http://arxiv.org/abs/1104.2933>`
+2. WZDR citation `A Step in Understanding the Hubble Tension <http://arxiv.org/abs/2111.00014>`
+3. A link to this GitHub repository.